-- Provides trained leaders and representatives.
+- Train leaders and representatives.

-- Matches representative and exchange student.
+- Match representative and exchange student.

-- Matches exchange student and host family.
+- Match exchange student and host family.

 - Some hold orientations camps.

-- Responsible for all host-country trips.
+- Be responsible for all host-country trips.

-- Is supposed to «be there» for the student 24/7.
+- «Be there» for the student 24/7.

-- Supportive of school leadership.
+- Support school leadership.

 - Ensure the student is safe during emergencies.